Ludwig Ahgren: 2024–present: Return to Twitch

 On November 30, 2024, Ahgren announced that his YouTube live streaming contract had ended.
 On December 8, 2024, Ahgren announced his return to Twitch for the first time in three years.

-In March 2025, Ahgren and fellow YouTuber Michael Reeves documented their journey across Japan in daily vlogs, traveling on motorcycles without the use of smartphones, maps, or expressways.
-The duo began at Cape Sata, the southernmost point of Japan, and reached Cape Soya, the northernmost point, fourteen days later.
+In March 2025, Ahgren and fellow YouTuber Michael Reeves went on a journey across Japan, which was documented through a series of daily vlogs, titled "Tip To Tip".
+They traveled on motorcycles without the use of smartphones, maps, or expressways.
+The duo began at Cape Sata, the southernmost point of Kyushu, and reached Cape Sōya, the northernmost point of Hokkaido, fourteen days later.
+On their journey they encountered many friendly locals who helped them navigate to their destination.

 On June 22, 2025, Ahgren hosted a Mario Kart World tournament, known as the Beerio Kart World Cup, in which participants had to drink an entire can of beer before they could finish a race.
 During the livestreamed event, professional Smash Bros.
 Melee player Mango was seen touching other participants inappropriately and walking around shirtless.
-The livestream showed Mango dry-humping other creators including Maya Higa, Emily Zhang and Cinna who all called him out for his inappropriate behavior.
+The livestream showed Mango dry-humping creators such as Maya Higa, Emily Zhang and Cinna who called him out for his inappropriate behavior.
 On June 23, Ahgren condemned Mango's behavior and apologized to participants who were affected, while confirming that Mango was banned from all future events produced by Mogul Moves.
 However, Ahgren himself has also faced criticism for this incident, with several people including Mango's wife Lauren accusing him of enabling Mango's alcoholism.